ferhatvurucu/aws-daily-tasks/README.md

 **EC2 Start / Stop instances**

-This script helps creating a list of instances in your AWS infrastructure and schedule starting and closing the instances.
+Lists ec2 instances in your AWS infrastructure and helps you to start or stop them.

 usage: ec2_start_stop.py [-h] action